mckn-larp/house-rules/3-Gameplay/3-MERITS-FLAWS.md

 Active characters receive Org Max XP each month.

-**Active** = played in home chronicle within past 12 months
+**Active** = played in home chronicle within past 12 months.
 Players going inactive must inform staff ahead of time.

+Inactive characters must be approved by staff to return to play in **ANY** OWBN chronicle before use.